 Not wanting to offend anyone, I accept this gift of food and ask for a picture with the lady who just embodied the meaning of kindness for me.
 She modestly fixes her hair and poses with me and bananas.

-If the car doesn’t kill you, they will drive back and run over you again.
+If the car doesn’t kill you, it will drive back and run over you again.
 Because that is cheaper than if you stay aliveCambodian

 Culture of cheating and bribing